ahmad-cit22/vaccine-registration-laravel/README.md

 - **Database Indexing**: The NID column in the users table has been indexed to optimize the search functionality.
 This significantly reduces search time.
 - **AJAX for Search**: The vaccination status search uses AJAX to load the result dynamically without a page reload, improving user experience and reducing server load.
-- **Queued Email Jobs**: The email notifications are sent asynchronously by implementing queued jobs to handle email sending process in the background which will improve the performance of scheduling & reminder process.
+- **Queued Email Jobs**: The email notifications are sent asynchronously by implementing queued jobs that handle email sending processes in the background which improves the performance of scheduling & reminder-sending process.

 ### Optimization Notes

-- **Additional Caching**: If given more time, I would implement caching mechanisms for the search and registration pages to reduce database hits and further optimize performance.
+- **Additional Caching**: If given more time, I would implement caching mechanisms for the search and registration pages to reduce database hits and further optimizing performance.

 ---